size-prs/docs/README.md

 ![](assets/submitted-pr.png)

+### 3. Update your PR

+When you change the PR, the `kind` and `size` will be recalculated.

+If either changes, the label will be updated, a new comment will be added, and the previous comment will be hidden; keeping your PR tidy.

-### 3. Extend your existing workflow.
+## Bonus: Extend your existing workflow

 Use the labels to automatically take actions and make contributing awesome.

-## Extending Workflow Examples
+###  Examples

 1. Automatically Merge a PR when it's labelled.